dazultra/dt/README.md

 # How to use

-###Portfolio
+###Properties

-Portfolio projects are in '/_posts'
+Properties projects are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/properties'

 ###About